 After a non-AP EHT STA receives an MU-RTS TXS Trigger frame from its associated AP that contains a User Info field that is addressed to it, the STA may transmit one or more non-TB PPDUs within the time allocation signaled in the MU-RTS TXS Trigger frame.
 The first PPDU of the exchange shall carry a CTS frame transmitted per the rules defined in 26.2.6.3 (CTS frame sent in response to an MU-RTS Trigger frame).

-The time allocation shall start when the PHY-RXEND.indication primitive of the PPDU that contains the MU-RTS TXS Trigger frame has occurred.
+The time allocation shall start (#22294)from the end of the PPDU that contains the MU-RTS TXS Trigger frame.

 End of change